marcoprado17/cappta-mars-exploration-v1/README.md

 **ProbeInfo**: Represents the information contained in the input of a specific probe (initial position, initial direction and commands).

-**MarsSimulation**: Hold a reference to InputInfo and for an array of MarsState representing all states in the probes moving.
+**MarsSimulation**: Holds a reference to InputInfo and for an array of MarsState representing all states in the probes moving.
 It also contains a method to add probes in the field and another method to process probe moves generating a new MarsState that will be added to his array of MarsState.